 My girls love unicorns!
 And while a unicorn cake might be a little too advanced for my decorating skills, these unicorn cookies are easy to make and sure to please any little girl who loves unicorns.

 These unicorn cookies are made from a basic sugar cookie recipe with food coloring added to get the beautiful pastel colors.
-I like the Wilton food coloring, but use what you prefer.
+I like the Wilton food coloring, because the colors are more vibrant.

 Unicorn cookie dough ingredients

 - Preheat your oven to 325° and line a baking sheet of parchment paper (note: I've started using parchment paper for all my baking.
 It makes clean up so much easier and nothing sticks to the pan!)

 - Then mix in your almond extract and egg then mix.

 - Separate your dough into three small bowls and mix in a few drop of food coloring in each one to color each bowl a different color.

 - Now mix in about 3/4 cup of flour to each bowl.

 - Knead the dough in your hands until it starts sticking together, adding a tablespoon of flour to each if too sticky.

 - Lay down a piece of parchment paper, break apart your dough, roll each piece out into a log shape and lay each piece next to each other rotating colors.